HKalbasi/cargo-libyear/README.md

 | bitflags                     | 1.3.2                         | 2.5.0                   | 2.59            |
 | bitflags                     | 2.4.2                         | 2.5.0                   | 0.17            |
 # ... many more lines ...
-Your system is 65.21 libyears behind
+Your project is 65.21 libyears behind
 ```

 Sort by libyears to see most outdated dependencies first: